Ilse Aigner: Deputy Minister-President of Bavaria, 2013–2018

-Following her return to Bavaria after the state's 2013 elections, Aigner was named Minister-President Horst Seehofer's deputy as well as Bavarian Minister for Economic Affairs, Media, Energy and Technology.
+Following her return to Bavaria after the state's 2013 elections, Aigner was named Minister-President Horst Seehofer′s deputy as well as Bavarian Minister for Economic Affairs, Media, Energy and Technology.
 As one of Bavaria's representatives at the Bundesrat, she served on the Committee on Cultural Affairs; the Committee on Economic Affairs; and the Committee on the Environment, Nature Protection and Reactor Safety.

 In the negotiations to form a grand coalition following the 2013 national elections, Aigner led the CDU/CSU delegation in the working group on economic affairs; her co-chair from the SPD was Hubertus Heil.
 On 17 December 2013, she became the first woman to ever chair a meeting of the Bavarian State Government.

 In the cabinet of Minister-President Markus Söder, Aigner briefly served as State Minister of Construction and Transport in 2018.
 On the Bundesrat, she became a member of the Committee on Transport and of the Committee on Urban Development, Housing and Regional Planning.

 President of the Bavarian Landtag, 2018–present

 On 5 November 2018, Aigner was elected with 198 of 205 votes as new President of the Bavarian Landtag.

+After the 2023 Bavarian state election she was re-elected with 164 of 200 votes.